 Samarkand was one of the main stops on the old historical silk roads from China to the west.
 This city has so much to offer that you can easily spend 4/5 days if not a week to explore the city and surrounding area.

 Bukhara was one of the great trading spots on the historical Silk Road.
-You can easily spend another 4 days exploring Bukhara, it has so much to offer.
+You can easily spend another four days exploring Bukhara; it has so much to offer.

 The Ark is a massive fortress located in the city of Bukhara, was initially built and occupied around the 5th century AD.